kalo69/voice/README.md

 install TTS.Voices.MegaPack.exe
 from the installer select VE_Bulgarian_Daria_22kHz

-then run this code in a test.py file
+then run this code in a test.py file (i have included it in the gievn files)

 ####################################################